Reliable Chemotherapy Waste Management

 Chemosmart, the reusable Chemotherapy container

-Stop paying for disposable containers going to landfill
+Stop paying for disposable waste containers.

 Infection Prevention and Waste | A new paradigm